Bill Mensch: Engineering achievements

 Based on his participation in the basic circuit design, definition, and system design of the Motorola 6800 microprocessor and supporting computer chips, Mensch is a co-holder of several 6800 family patents, including the 6800 central processing unit (CPU), 6820/21 Peripheral Interface Adapter (PIA), 6850 Asynchronous Communications Interface Adapter (ACIA), and 6860 modem chip.
 He was the sole IC design engineer of the 6820/21 PIA, which was the first peripheral IC to have bit-programmable input/output (I/O).

 Before the 6800 family, Mensch had worked on the Mostek 5065 processor.

 MOS 6502

 Along with three other engineers at MOS Technology, Mensch holds the patent on the decimal correct circuitry in the 6502 CPU.
 He was responsible for the design of basic circuits, oscillator, and buffer, transistor sizing, and instruction decode logic, wishing to minimize the number of levels of logic to achieve faster operation.
-During this time, when it was common to make errors during design, Chuck Peddle had praised Mensch as a skillfull designer and engineer:«He built seven different chips without ever having an error, almost all done by hand.
+During this time, when it was common to make errors during design, Chuck Peddle had praised Mensch as a skillful designer and engineer:«He built seven different chips without ever having an error, almost all done by hand.
 When I tell people that, they don't believe me, but it's true.
 This guy is a unique person.
 He is the best layout guy in the world.»Before leaving MOS Technology in 1977, Mensch became their microprocessor design manager.